 Congestive Heart Failure (Named the Lewis service after Dr. Eldrin Lewis)

-The Congestive Heart Failure team is comprised of one resident and three interns (2 day, 1 twilight), working alongside attending who are national experts in the field.
+The Congestive Heart Failure team has one resident and three interns (2 day, 1 twilight), working alongside attending who are national experts in the field.
 The Congestive Heart Failure team specializes in caring for patients with end-stage heart failure who may be candidates for advanced therapies including LVADs and transplant, along with those who have already received these therapies.
 The structure of the service allows for patients to remain on the floor with pulmonary artery catheters while on a variety of inotropes and vasoactive drips.
 Caring for patients post-transplant helps familiarize housestaff with principles of transplant immunology, allograft vasculopathy and rejection.

 Cardiac Intensive Care Unit (Named the ‘LCU’ after Dr. Samuel A. Levine)